CutieCity/guide/docs/self-hosting/object-storage.md

     bucket for your Mastodon instance.
 In fact, if you decide to forgo the [last section](#linking-your-own-domain) of this guide, your link-sharing key will be visible in all image/video links from your instance.
-This is perfectly fine and safe! :cozy:
+This is perfectly fine and safe! :chick_thumbs_up:

 ## Configuring Mastodon

-Now that you have your link-sharing key and S3 credentials, it's time to plug them all into your Mastodon environment!
+Now that you have your link-sharing key and S3 credentials, it's time to plug them all into your Mastodon production environment. :panda_science:

+### Setting environment variables

 Open up your `.env.production` file and configure your `S3` and `AWS` variables as follows:

 ```ini title="/home/mastodon/live/.env.production"
 S3_ENABLED=true